 Written by The Economic Development Curmudgeon

-This issue will discuss the core fundamentals of my history and also will introduce what the book labels the “Chapter One Model” .
+This issue will discuss the core fundamentals of my history and also will introduce what the “Chapter One Model” and the two approaches, Community Development and Mainstream ED–our Two Ships–that bisect our profession.